Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

 How does Capably learn or adapt over time?

-Capably uses machine learning to get smarter with feedback.
+Capably uses machine learning capabilities to get smarter with feedback.
 It improves how it classifies documents, detects mismatches, and routes approvals, especially in companies with complex or changing workflows.

 Can Capably help us prevent invoice fraud?